21/00552/FUL Solar Farm and battery stations together with all associated works, equipment and necessary infrastructure

 JBM Solar is proposing a photovoltaic solar farm on land at Bunkers Hill Farm.
 The proposal would cover approximately 200 acres of Grade 3b agricultural land and deliver up to 50MW renewable energy.
 The site runs alongside the River Whitewater, with solar panels for the next 35+ years.
 We encourage you to look at the developer’s website to see the location of this proposal, also shown on the map above.

-This is one of two current proposals for large solar farms in the Whitewater Valley, and one of three in very close proximity in the vicinity of Hook, North-East Hampshire, all of similar size and capacity.
+This is one of four current proposals for large solar farms in the Whitewater Valley, and one of five in very close proximity in the vicinity of Hook, North-East Hampshire, all of similar size and capacity.
 Each of these three proposals is just below 50MW, because over that capacity, they would be designated as nationally significant infrastructure, which would require consent of the appropriate Secretary of State.

 Landscape character and type